 Cholesterol lowering ability: Cilantro when juiced and consumed on a regular basis can help reduce the amount of damaged fats (lipid peroxides) in the cell membranes.
 Studies have shown that cilantro can lower bad cholesterol level and increase the good cholesterol level.

 Eyesight: The high beta-carotene and anti-oxidants in cilantro make it one of the best herbs that helps alleviate eye problems thus improving eyesight.
 In addition, it also help reduce the threat posed by age; associated with vision disorders such as macular degeneration, and cataract.

 Heavy metal detox: Cilantro is one of the very few herbs that is used as a heavy metal detox agent, to detoxify mercury, aluminium and lead among others.
-Make a small bottle of neat, concentrated cilantro juice and mix with chlorella powder.
-Drink an ounce of the mixture every day and feel the improvement to your brain power.
-Store the potion in the fridge.
-Read more about heavy metal poisoning here.
+Eating cilantro or drinking its juice regularly helps prevent Parkinson’s and Alzheimer’s diseases.

-Immune booster: The presence of anti-oxidants, rich phytonutrients, minerals and vitamins in cilantro all work syngergistically to boost the body’s overall immunity system against infection.
+Immune booster: The presence of antioxidants, rich phytonutrients, minerals and vitamins in cilantro all work synergistically to boost the body’s overall immunity system against infection.

 Insomnia: Due to the various phytonutrients and medicinal values of cilantro, it helps rebalance the internal chemicals, providing a calming effect to the nerves that enable sleep to come easier.

 Kidney stones: Cilantro has a diuretic and detoxifying effect that can help lower the risk for kidney stones.